abcdesktopio/docs/opsdocs/docs/contribute/4.4/userpod/graphical.md

 ### Identified risks

 1. Non-deterministic build behavior
-   - git clone without pinned commit/tag,
+   - `git clone` without a pinned commit or tag
-   - npm audit fix during image build.
+   - `npm audit fix` executed during image build

 2. Supply-chain integrity not fully verified
-   - downloaded .deb not validated with explicit checksum,
+   - Downloaded `.deb` package is not validated with an explicit checksum
-   - git clones not signature-verified.
+   - Git clones are not signature-verified